 Talking to Himself: Really taken to new levels during the DiC era of the show; by then, Ross Bagdasarian, Jr. and Janice Karman did almost all of the voices themselves (notice an increase in characters who sound almost like Dave, and all the female characters have the same voice), while their associate producer, Thom Watkins, did the rest.
 By then, the only characters who weren't voiced by Bagdasarian, Karman, or Watkins were Miss Miller (Dody Goodman) and Lilly the puppy (Frank Welker).

-Write Who You Know: In "Cookie Chomper III", the dog the Chipmunks adopted is named Lilly.
-Lilly the puppy was named after Ross Bagdasarian Jr. and Janice Karman's dog, Tiger Lily, who served as the real-life inspiration for this episode.
-Like Cookie Chomper III, Tiger Lily was also run over by a car and died.
+Write Who You Know: In "Cookie Chomper III", the dog the Chipmunks adopted is named Lilly, who was named after Ross Bagdasarian Jr. and Janice Karman's dog, Tiger Lily.
+She served as the real-life inspiration for this episode, and like Cookie Chomper III, Tiger Lily was also run over by a car and died.

 Production of the movie became too time consuming, and with the deadline for the completed project fast approaching, several scenes in the original script had to be re-written to make them simpler for the animators to animate (including the sacrificing scene), or cut from the script completely, thus resulting in a much shorter movie with fewer locations The Chipmunks and Chipettes actually visit.